 LSE Voluntary Organisation of the Year

-To see more photos from the event please check out our Facebook Page.
+To see more photos from the event please check our Facebook page

-If you feel inspired and would like to volunteer, you can search for opportunities on CareerHub.
-We can also support you to identify and search for opportunities; book a one-to-one volunteering discussion for further information and advice on what’s right for you.
+If you feel inspired and would like to volunteer, you can search for opportunities on our website.
+We can also support you to identify and search for opportunities.
+Book a one-to-one volunteering discussion for further information and advice on what’s right for you.